bingeboy/vim101/README.md

 Has been tested and optimized for years..
 Can be used with tmux or screen to allow multiple users to edit the same file.
 Great for pair programming You name it someone has made it
-Github has allowed VIM to thrive even more that it was a few years ago.
+Github has allowed Vim to thrive even more that it was a few years ago.
 Best Help Menu in the world once you learn how to use it.
 Problems
-Lord VIM have mercy on us.
+Lord Vim have mercy on us.
 The default vanilla setup makes Vim terrifying.
 Except for the purists, hey if you roll like that good for you.
 Not for me and I wouldn't recommend it for beginners but roll on with your bad self

 ###What it is
-VIM is a text editor that can be used in almost every kind of situation.
-Even if you a type that will never want to leave your current editor I can garruntee that you will encounter VIM or VI at some point in time of your career.
+Vim is a text editor that can be used in almost every kind of situation.
+Even if you a type that will never want to leave your current editor I can garruntee that you will encounter Vim or VI at some point in time of your career.

-Today many employers of looks for users with VIM experience and more and more tools are command line focused.
+Today many employers of looks for users with Vim experience and more and more tools are command line focused.
-Typically VIM is setup like this:
+Typically Vim is setup like this:

 ~.vimrc
 ~.vim/